 This spot has been added by

 The Fausse Passe is crossed by a light incoming current and is explored in drift snorkeling.
-After getting into the water at the pass entrance (open sea side, north), you will let yourself be drifted by the current, contemplating the seabed until the pass exit (lagoon side, south).
+After getting into the water at the pass entrance (open seaside, north), you will let yourself be carried by the current, contemplating the seabed until the pass exit (lagoon side, south).
 In any case, follow the instructions of your guide.

 A beautiful diversity of fish occur in the pass, including angelfish, triggerfish, many wrasses species and pufferfish.
 In some places, you will be surrounded by schools of double-saddle butterflyfish, seemingly fed by some guides.

 Tahaa’s Coral Garden is another famous drift snorkeling spot in the Society Islands.
 It has roughly the same features as Maupiti’s Fausse Passe, although narrower and shallower.

 Lunch on a motu is included in most day trips.
 Check with your pension when booking.

 These spots are only recommended to good swimmers, in good physical conditions, and with excellent snorkeling skills.
 These spots can experience currents, moderate waves, important depths, tight or narrow passages, or tricky water entrance, and can be located near hazardous areas (channels, boat traffic, strong currents…).
 The distance to swim to reach the most interesting snorkeling areas can be important - up to 500 meters.
 The “advanced” category includes drift snorkeling (transported by currents) and snorkeling off the coast.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.You can find more details about the definition of our snorkeling levels on our snorkeling safety page.

 You must be logged in to post a comment.